Pulling In

 almost home?
 Is this the same ache

-as late September, the same, familiar door
+late October bears, the same, familiar door

-abandoned train-tracks whisper towards?
+abandoned train-tracks whisper toward?

 And what about woodsmoke, mist

-over the cow pond, words?
-Is all of it
+over the cow pond, every elusive word

 just pebbles on the one, gravel